faisalman/ua-parser-js/readme.md

 # Documentation
 ### UAParser([user-agent:string][,extensions:object][,headers:object(since@1.1)])

-In The Browser environment you dont need to pass the user-agent string to the function, you can just call the funtion and it should automatically get the string from the `window.navigator.userAgent`, but that is not the case in nodejs.
-The user-agent string must be passed in nodejs for the function to work.
-Usually you can find the user agent in:
+In the browser environment you dont need to pass the user-agent string to the function, you can just call the funtion and it should automatically get the string from the `window.navigator.userAgent`, but that is not the case in nodejs.
+The user-agent string must be passed in' nodejs for the function to work.
+Usually you can find the user agent in: `request.headers["user-agent"]`.
-`request.headers["user-agent"]`.

 ## Constructor
-When you call `UAParser` with the `new` keyword `UAParser` will return a new instance with an empty result object, you have to call one of the available methods to get the information from the user-agent string.
+When you call `UAParser` with the `new` keyword, `UAParser` will return a new instance with an empty result object, you have to call one of the available methods to get the information from the user-agent string.
 Like so:
 * `new UAParser([user-agent:string][,extensions:object][,headers:object(since@1.1)])`
 ```js